-Endorsement of IFRS 17 Insurance Contracts as resulting from the Amendments (June 2020)
+Endorsement of IFRS 17 Insurance Contracts as amended in June 2020

-Based on the requirements of the Regulation (EC) No 1606/2002 of the European Parliament and of the Council on the application of international accounting standards, EFRAG is pleased to provide its opinion on IFRS 17 Insurance Contracts, issued by the IASB on 18 May 2017, as resulting by the Amendments issued by the IASB on 25 June 2020 ('IFRS 17' or 'the Standard').
+Based on the requirements of the Regulation (EC) No 1606/2002 of the European Parliament and of the Council on the application of international accounting standards, EFRAG is pleased to provide its opinion on IFRS 17 Insurance Contracts, issued by the IASB on 18 May 2017 and amended by the IASB on 25 June 2020 ('IFRS 17' or 'the Standard').
 EFRAG provided its comment letter on the Exposure Draft (Amendments to IFRS 17) on 24 September 2019.

 IFRS 17 is the result of a technical debate that lasted for more than 15 years.
-EFRAG has previously commented on a Discussion Paper Preliminary Views on Insurance Contracts published on 3 May 2007; the Exposure Draft (ED/2010/8 Insurance Contracts) published on 29 July 2010 and the revised Exposure Draft of 2013 (Revision of ED/2010/8 Insurance Contracts published on 20 June 2013.
+EFRAG has previously commented on a Discussion Paper Preliminary Views on Insurance Contracts published on 3 May 2007; the Exposure Draft (ED/2010/8 Insurance Contracts) published on 29 July 2010 and the revised Exposure Draft of 2013 (Revision of ED/2010/8 Insurance Contracts) published on 20 June 2013.
 All these documents are available on EFRAG's website.